 When multiple OCS cores operate in parallel, coflow scheduling must jointly determine (i) how to assign traffic (flows) to different cores, and (ii) how to configure circuits within each core, while respecting one-to-one port exclusivity and non-negligible reconfiguration delay under the \textit{not-all-stop} model.
 These cross-core coupled decisions and OCS-specific constraints make the problem substantially more complex than in single-core OCS or multi-core EPS setups.
 This paper investigates multi-coflow scheduling in multi-core OCS networks and presents an approximation algorithm that integrates cross-core flow assignment with per-core circuit scheduling.
 To the best of our knowledge, this is the first work that provides a provable performance guarantee for minimizing the total weighted CCT in multi-core OCS networks, thereby filling a notable research gap.
-Furthermore, we demonstrate that our proposed algorithm framework can be directly applied to multi-core EPS networks by removing reconfiguration delays and replacing OCS-specific lower bounds with their EPS counterparts to yield the corresponding performance guarantee.

-The rest of this paper is organized as follows: Section \ref{sec:Related-Work} reviews related research and provides a comparative analysis; Section \ref{sec:Model-and-Problem} introduces the system model and formal problem formulation; Section \ref{sec:Multiple-Coflow-Scheduling} describes our proposed multiple coflow scheduling algorithm and its theoretical performance guarantees; Section \ref{sec:Experimental-Evaluations} reports experimental results using a realistic Facebook trace; Section \ref{sec:Conclusions} concludes this paper.
-Additional proofs and supplementary results are provided in the appendix.